 I hope that gives you a view of just some of the capabilities of Brightspace, though we haven’t got to Intelligent Agents yet that live in the workflow and make things happen.
 Such as when triggered release conditions are met or e-mails are sent when certain conditions are met and form part of the Adaptive Learning capability in the LMS as well as designing smart automated workflows to make the administration easier.

-The Site Tabs feature allows for the seamless management of multitenancy models by associating multiple instances within a consortia model leveraging global identifiers from the master instance…….
+The Site Tabs feature allows seamless management of multitenancy models by associating multiple instances within a consortia model, leveraging global identifiers from the master instance…….

-It is possible to switch from one to the other with a single click.
-This really is all about making the management of Extended Enterprise very very easy indeed.
+It’s possible to switch from one to the other with a single click.
+This really is all about making the management of Extended Enterprise very, very easy indeed.